The 22 Best Museums and Galleries in New York City: 2024 list

 19. Neue Galerie New York

-The Neue Galerie New York is a memorial to German and Austrian art and design from the early 1900s.
-Ronald Lauder opened the museum on November 16, 2001.
-It is in the famous William Starr Miller House.
+The Neue Galerie New York is a tribute to German and Austrian art and design from the early 20th century, founded by Ronald Lauder on November 16, 2001, and housed in the historic William Starr Miller House.
+The elegant museum space, crafted by renowned architect Annabelle Selldorf, provides a fitting backdrop for its carefully curated collection.

 Opening Hours: Monday: 11 am-6 pm, Wednesday–Sunday: 11 am-6 pm